 If you want to retire at 50, read this!!

-Now that we have your attention, we really mean financially independent, not necessarily retired, because not everyone wants to retire early.
+Now that we have your attention, we really mean if you want to be financially independent, not necessarily retired, because not everyone wants to retire early.
 Some people would like to retire at 40, others want to keep working forever.
 If you are careful with your money and make good financial choices, you can have the financial independence to do whatever you want.
 Have you noticed that many people earn a lot of money and seem to be just "getting by"?
 Yet there are people who have low incomes and do very well.
 How much money you earn isn't the only thing that matters.
 What matters more is how you handle the money you have.
 The difference between getting by and being financially independent is actually very small.

 People who are financially independent aren't necessarily making more money or smarter than others, but they are probably better at making financial decisions.
 They set their goals, make a plan, and stick to it.
 They look at tax implications, returns and risk, project all the figures into the future, and then decide on a course of action.
 This sounds complicated, but our calculators and our recommendations are here to help simplify your decisions.
 When you have all the information, making decisions becomes much easier.